swiftlang/swift-evolution/Proposal.md

 ### Changelog

 * _October 24, 2019:_ Renamed the `move(...)` methods to `gather(...)` for multiple-range moves and `shift(from:toJustBefore:)` for single-range and single-element moves to better reflect their behavior, and removed the `move(from:to:)` method.
 Added `elements(within:)` method for getting the individual index values in a `RangeSet` when the `Bound` type isn't integer-strideable.
+* _October 31, 2019:_ Removed `SetAlgebra` conformance and the `Elements` collection view, as `RangeSet` can't guarantee correct semantics for individual index operations without the parent collection.
+Renamed `elements(within:)` to `individualIndices(within:)`.
+Deferred the rotating and partitioning methods to a future pitch.

 ## Introduction

 We can use a range to address a single range of consecutive elements in a collection, but the standard library doesn't currently provide a way to access discontiguous elements.
 This proposes the addition of a `RangeSet` type that can store the location of any number of collections indices, along with collection operations that let us use a range set to access or modify the collection.
-In addition, because these operations depend on mutable collection algorithms that we've long wanted in the standard library, this proposal includes those too.

 ## Motivation